mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 So it really depends on individual actions, individual life in motion, every day.
 Because basically your life is clear water, beyond good or bad, right and wrong: so-called buddha nature.
 You cannot say you are “bad boy,” you cannot say you are “good boy”; this is the real reality of your life.
 But nevertheless, your individual life is there!
 What is this?
 This is really depending on your actions: you can create your own life, depending on your actions.
 Blue ink, and red ink; black ink sometimes.
 And then [you] create lots [of world].

-So that’s why Dōgen Zenji says next in *Genjokoan*, “However.”
+So that’s why Dōgen Zenji says next in *Genjōkōan*, “However.”
 “The buddha way transcends being and nonbeing, therefore there are life and death, ordinary people and buddhas...”
 And everyone exists, beyond good or bad, right or wrong.
 That’s why can live – because we have everything as a reason why it exists.
 No comment.
 Nothing to destroy.
 This is a peaceful world.
 “However,” we have to return to human life.
 If you are a human being, you have to return to human being.
 Come back to reality.
 Wake up.
 You cannot stay always [in the] peaceful world, [tranquility], silence – no. You have to come back, because you create your own life, from moment to moment.
 So that’s why Dōgen Zenji says, “However, flowers fall just giving rise to attachment, and weeds spring up arousing antipathy.”

 So this is reality, this is a fact you experience.
 Whatever you say, philosophical or psychological, well, this is a fact.